 At the end of the school day, the parents were invited to come and look at the rain gardens where we were able to engage with them about climate change, the Sponge project, and what it meant for them.
 It was really good to find so many parents have a good understanding of the issues, and a desire to help make the changes needed.

 One additional thing we all gained from the days, was a much deeper respect for the teaching staff at the schools, and what a great job they do day in day out – we were off our feet after only a few tiring, but rewarding days

-The 5W project is delivered by Westcountry Rivers Trust, in a pilot co-lead by Somerset County Council, and is funded by Interreg 2 Seas (and the European Regional Development Fund) and the Royal Academy of Engineers.
+The 5W project is delivered by Westcountry Rivers Trust, in a pilot co-lead by Somerset County Council with our partners the University of the West of England, Over the Air Analytics and University of Exeter.
+It is funded by Interreg 2 Seas (and the European Regional Development Fund) and the Royal Academy of Engineers.